Toddlers have absolutely no fear at all!

-When I was deciding how many stair gates I need, I considered all possibilities.
+When deciding how many stair gates I needed, I considered all possibilities.
 What if my son went sleepwalking in the night?
 Would I be happy if he left his bedroom?
 If he did, is there a room that I prefer for him not to go to?
 Are there any rooms in the house that I do not want him to go into, even if he is awake?

 I opted for 3 stair gates.
 One for the bottom of the stairs, one for the top, and one for his bedroom.
 That may be overkill, but hey, I am all about safety!

 Have a look throughout your home for any glass objects that your toddler can reach up and grab.
-If there are any objects, then you can bet your bottom dollar they will break them within weeks!
+If there are any objects, you can bet your bottom dollar they will break them within weeks!

 A toddler-proof home must not have objects that can be used as missiles!